YottaDB/YDBDoc/AdminOpsGuide/tls.rst

 **CAFile**

-When used in the tls level (or tlsid level if not provided at the tls level,) points to a file, in PEM format, describing the trusted CAs.
+When used on the tls level (or the tlsid level if not provided at the tls level), it points to a file (in PEM format) describing the trusted CAs.
 The file can contain several CA certificates identified by sequences of:

 .. parsed-literal::
    -----BEGIN CERTIFICATE-----
    ...
 (CA certificate in base64 encoding) ...
    -----END CERTIFICATE-----

 When specified for a server connection either in a tlsid level configuration file section or with a WRITE/TLS command, allows the server to inform the client of acceptable certificate authorities via the OpenSSL function SSL_set_client_CA_list().
-The determinant definition for the acceptable list of certificate authorities sent to the client comes in descending order of priority from the one specified by the WRITE /TLS("renegotiate",...) command, the one specified by the CAfile value in the tlsid section used to establish the TLS connection, and finally that specified at the tls level.
+The determinant definition for the acceptable list of certificate authorities sent to the client comes in descending order of priority from the one specified by the WRITE /TLS("renegotiate",...) command, the one specified by the CAfile value in the tlsid section used to establish the TLS connection and finally, the one specified at the tls level.

 **CApath**